The African Feminist Macroeconomic Academy – Southern Africa

 The African Feminist Macroeconomic Academy (AFMA) is designed to respond to this gap by creating a structured learning platform for selected key women’s rights organisations, activists, movement leaders, academics, journalists and diverse networks working towards achieving women’s rights, economic justice and gender equality.
 The aim is to deepen their appreciation of how macroeconomic policies shape not only their lived realities but also those of the women whose lives they are working to transform, and how their efforts at the local level can influence and shape policies at the national, regional and global level.

-AFMA supports AFMA cohorts to conduct research on macroeconomics that will inform their advocacy; as well as supporting advocacy initiatives by FEMNET members especially linking their efforts to not just respond to the impacts
+AFMA supports AFMA cohorts to conduct research on macroeconomics that will inform their advocacy; as well as supporting advocacy initiatives by FEMNET members especially linking their efforts to not just respond to the impacts of but also influence these policies and frameworks to work for them.

-Click HERE to download the program.
+Click HERE to download the Report.

 Related Posts